God Will Provide for Himself a Lamb

 Interpreting Divine Revelation: Understanding the Hebrew Meaning of "Seeing" and Its Prophetic Significance in Our Atonement

-We all know the story of Abraham and how he took his only son Isaac to Jerusalem and was prepared to offer him as a burnt offering to the Lord on Mount Moriah.
+Most everyone knows the story of Abraham and how he took his only son Isaac to Jerusalem and was prepared to offer him as a burnt offering to the Lord on Mount Moriah.
 They traveled for three days until Abraham saw the place in the distance.
 As he and his son carried the wood and fire for the sacrifice, Isaac asked his father a question:

 “My Father?
 Look, the fire and the wood, but where is the lamb for a burnt offering?”
 Abraham responded: “My son, God will provide for Himself the lamb for a burnt offering” (Genesis 22:7-8, NKJV).[i]

-Soon enough, Abraham looked up, and there in a thicket, he saw a ram caught by its horns.
+Soon enough, Abraham looked up, and there, in a thicket, he saw a ram caught by its horns.
 So, Abraham called that place, “The-Lord-Will-Provide; as it is said to this day, “In the Mount of the Lord it shall be provided (Genesis 22:13-14).

-The explanation is evident to most Christian theologians: God provided His lamb for the atonement, this being Christ, the Lamb who was slain from the creation of the world.[ii]
+The explanation is evident to most Christian theologians: God provided His lamb for the atonement, Christ, the Lamb who was slain from the creation of the world.[ii]
 There is one problem with the translation.
 It does not say that God will “provide” a lamb.
 In the Hebrew, it says God will “see” for Himself a Lamb (yireh lo, יִרְאֶה־לּ֥וֹ).
-The scripture goes on to say: And Abraham named that site Adonai-yireh, whence the present saying, “On the mount of the LORD there is vision (Sefaria).
+The scripture further says: And Abraham named that site Adonai-yireh, whence the present saying, “On the mount of the LORD there is vision (Sefaria).
+Why is this distinction important to understand?
+We will find out.

+Let us move forward about four hundred years to the Exodus from Egypt.
+The Israelites were encamped at the base of Mount Sinai, preparing for the Lord to descend from heaven.
+And they saw what the LORD did to the Egyptians with their own eyes.[iii]
 And God spoke the words of the Ten Commandments to the Israelites.
-We read that When He finished speaking, “All the people witnessed the thunderings, the lightning flashes, the sound of the trumpet, and the mountain smoking; and when the people saw it, they trembled and stood afar off” (Exodus 20:18).
+When He finished speaking, we read, “All the people witnessed the thunderings, the lightning flashes, the sound of the trumpet, and the mountain smoking; and when the people saw it, they trembled and stood afar off” (Exodus 20:18).

-Here once again, there is a problem with the translation.
+Here, once again, there is a problem with the translation.
 In the Hebrew, it reads: “And all the people saw (ro’im, רֹאִ֨ים) the voices (kolot, קּוֹלֹ֜ת) and the torches (Le’pidim, לַּפִּידִ֗ם), the sound of the shofar (שֹּׁפָ֔ר), and the smoking mountain, and the people saw (Yareh, יַּ֤רְא) and trembled; so they stood from afar.”
+Wait a minute.
+It says they saw voices and torches, not thunder and lighting.
+And they saw the sound of the shofar.
+How can one hear sounds?

 Rabbi Akiva insists that the verse must be read literally.
 In other words, they saw the voices.
 He says: “They saw that which is usually heard, and they heard that which is usually seen.”[iv]
 He continues with his explanation: